 The City's Parking Enforcement officers regularly patrol to enforce regulations concerning the operation of vehicles as well as stopping, standing and parking on the City's streets.
 The Treasury Division is responsible for processing the payment of any citation issued by Parking Enforcement and for enforcing the collection of unpaid fines and penalties related to those citations.
-The Parking Adjudication Office is responsible for adjudicating citizen complaints about citations.

 How To Pay a Parking Citation